IE305 series

-The iE305 series, also known as CLI-225 series, is an electric multiple unit (EMU) commuter train type operated by KAI Commuter.
+The iE305 series, also known as CLI-225/CLI-226 series, is an electric multiple unit (EMU) commuter train type operated by KAI Commuter.
 This EMU is designed and manufactured by Industri Kereta Api (INKA) in Madiun and Banyuwangi, East Java, in collaboration with Japan Transport Engineering Company (J-TREC).
-This EMU uses technical specifications determined by the Directorate General of Railways (DJKA) of the Ministry of Transportation of the Republic of Indonesia.
+This EMU uses technical specifications determined by the Directorate General of Railways (DJKA) of the Indonesian Ministry of Transportation.

-This EMU uses components of domestic and foreign production.
+This EMU utilizes components sourced from both domestic and foreign production.
 In the electrical and equipment section, it uses components produced by Toyo Denki Seizo.
 As for the braking system, it uses components produced by Nabtesco.

 The iE305 series has a formation of 12 cars on each trainset.

 History

-KAI Commuter and PT INKA signed a contract for the production of 16 trainsets or 192 units of the iE305 series on March 9, 2023.
+KAI Commuter and PT INKA signed a contract on 9 March 2023 for the production of 16 trainsets, totaling 192 units of the iE305 series.
+The contract is valued at approximately Rp3.83 trillion (estimated at $251.27 million based on the 2023 exchange rate), which means each trainset is valued at $15.70 million.
 The delivery of the entire iE305 series will be carried out in stages from 2025 to 2027.